What Are Dental Bridges?

 Dental bridges can also improve your long-term oral health

 Chiefly (and obviously), dental bridges close the gap left by missing teeth.
 With your bridge in place, you can eat, speak, and sing normally and without discomfort.
-Your dental bridge can also be closely matched to the color of your adjacent teeth, so the average person may not even be able to tell you to have one.
+Your dental bridge can also be closely matched to the color of your adjacent teeth, so the average person may not even be able to tell you have a dental bridge.

 Dental bridges can also improve your long-term oral health by preventing further decay, shifting teeth, and jawbone erosion.